 If you’re feeling especially industrious, you can also share live video updates from your event for friends and family that wish they could be there.
-You could live stream with a service like Periscope or Facebook Live (you can save these clips to edit into a highlight reel later) or you could even take photos and create a quick slideshow using the Animoto mobile app on iOS or Android to share on Facebook, Instagram, or Twitter.
+You could live stream with a service like Periscope or Facebook Live (you can save these clips to edit into a highlight reel later) or you could even take photos and create a quick slideshow using the Animoto mobile app on iOS to share on Facebook, Instagram, or Twitter.

 Once your event is over and your guests have gone home (it was a huge success, of course!) it’s time to thank them for coming (and for any gifts they may have brought!).
 Video can be a fun alternative to the traditional thank you card.
 Jeff from the Animoto team’s son created personalized thank you videos for all of the guests at his bar mitzvah: